No-deal Brexit: what would ‘WTO terms’ mean for UK-EU trade?Comments

-The British government says it has successfully negotiated continued membership of the Common Transit Convention (CTC) after Brexit, including in the event of no deal.
-This will ease trade flows, it argues, as customs declarations will be made and import duties paid not at border points but at the final destination.
+The British government under Theresa May said it had reached agreement to ease trade flows in the event of no-deal.
+By successfully negotiating continued membership of the Common Transit Convention (CTC) after Brexit, customs declarations will be made and import duties paid not at border points but at the final destination.

-The news has been welcomed by the UK Road Haulage Association, which warns however that “setting it up will take time and significant upskilling”.
+The news was welcomed by the UK Road Haulage Association, which warns however that “setting it up will take time and significant upskilling”.

 The EU has dropped plans to limit quotas for road haulage permits that UK truckers would need on the continent.
 But the measure to allow access is temporary and conditional.

 The UK services industry makes up an estimated 80 percent of the country’s economy.
 Whereas the EU sells more goods to the UK than it buys from Britain, the UK has a “trade surplus” in services, exporting more to the EU than it imports.